By Stefan Gingerich, M.S., Senior research analyst, StayWell

 In what I view as a nationally-leading move, about two years ago our CEO Nicole Latimer launched “Bean:30”—a 30-minute window every day when StayWell employees pause to pursue their own health and well-being.
 Bean:30 occurs at the same time across the country and is held on employee calendars as blocked time to ensure employees can truly take a break without having emails pile up or having to attend internal meetings.

 The executive leadership team, along with managers and Bean Champions, work together to promote daily use of Bean time.
-Studies have shown that these types of breaks can dramatically improve decision-making and creativity, while prolonged attention on a single task can hinder performance.
+Studies have shown that these types of breaks can improve focus.
 We’re trying to discourage a “working through Bean culture” as the time allows us to recharge and refocus on doing the best work for our clients.

 - Start with building culture